 For bike helmets to be an effective protection for the head/brain they have to meet a number of conditions that test how well the helmet performs in an impact, including the strength of the retention system, and stability of the helmet on the wearer’s head.

-To ensure a uniform standard of safety testing for bicycle helmets, many countries have adopted bike helmet certification standards with which manufacturers and importers must comply.
+To ensure a uniform standard of safety testing for bicycle helmets, many countries have adopted bike helmet safety standards with which manufacturers and importers must comply.

 This article focuses on the various standards for bike helmet certification in the United States, Europe, and Australia/New Zealand.